adrianricken/hide-and-seek/README.md

 ---

-### User Story 5: Add Personal Notes
+### User Story 5: Add Comments

 As a user
-I want to add personal notes about parks so that I can keep track of my thoughts and experiences.
+I want to add comments about parks so that I can share my thoughts and experiences.

 #### Description

-Users can add private notes to each park that are saved only for their use.
+Users can add personal comments to each park.

 #### Tasks

-- Implement a notes input field in the detailed park view.
+- Implement a comments input field in the detailed park view.
-- Create an API endpoint to save user notes.
+- Create an API endpoint to save comments.
-- Ensure notes are linked to the user and are not publicly visible.